tubixpvp/tanks_demo/readme.md

 Everything inside `client/libraries` and `client/models` is a leaked code from AlternativaPlaform.
 Therefore, the content is not for commercial use.

-Current status: abandoned due to existance of [this project](https://github.com/juhe1/alternativa-maven-auto-build).

 # How to build
 Project is set up to build with VS Code Tasks.
 You can take a look on it inside `.vscode/tasks.json` if want to build manually.